-Lesbian, Gay, Bisexual and Transgender history month (LGBT history month) is celebrated each year in February.
+Lesbian, Gay, Bisexual and Transgender history month is celebrated each year in February.
 It is an opportunity for all of us to learn more about the histories of lesbian, gay, bisexual and transgender people in the UK.

 There are a range of events happening in Bath and North East Somerset during February:

-LGBT+ History of Bath – a virtual tour: Find out more about the history of Bath’s LGBT+ community, along with the history of local organisations that have offered support and undertaken LGBT+ campaigns in the Bath area.
-The virtual tour will take place on 25th February from 6p.m. to 7p.m and will be led by Robert Howes from Gay West.
-To register in advance for this webinar visit: https://bathnes.zoom.us/webinar/register/WN_IHjX-ykcRp-nzf1xQuvZRg
+- LGBT+ History of Bath – a virtual tour: If you missed it last year, find out about the history of Bath’s LGBT+ community, along with the history of local organisations that have offered support and undertaken LGBT+ campaigns in the Bath area.
+The virtual tour was led by Robert Howes from Gay West. https://www.youtube.com/watch?v=ZBiBPQZsHDk